-I love the smell of ripe guayabas Mexicanas.
+I love the smell of ripe Mexican guavas.
 Their creamy white flesh and tropical fragrance are simply intoxicating.
-They remind me of this one particular little stall that sells fruits at the Mercado Coyoacán (consequently, also the same place that made me appreciate higos–or figs; a topic for another post).
+They remind me of this one particular little stall that sells fruits at the Mercado Coyoacán where my mother-in-law likes to shop.
 Whenever I visit Mexico City, I’m always eager to tag along with my suegra when she needs to grab something from the mercado because I love walking among the vendor stalls discovering new things.

 José also likes the smell of guayabas–but for a different reason.
 You see, as a big brother, José has always dabbled in a serious form of sibling rivalry.
 My cuñada, on the other hand, can’t stand the smell or taste of guayabas.
 The smell actually makes her wretch.
 A few years ago when we were visiting around Christmastime, we bought a big bag of guayabas for making ponche navideño.
 I’m sure you can guess what happened next.